-Care Coordination Level 9 - High Fidelity Wrap Around - 1:8 - 1:10

-Individual caseloads for care coordinators may vary based on the needs of individual members and distance from the practice a care coordinator must travel to serve members.
+Care Coordination Level 9 - NM Wraparound CARES (High Fidelity Wraparound): 1:8 - 1:10 Individual caseloads for Wraparound facilitators may vary based on the needs of individual members and distance from the practice a care coordinator must travel to serve members.

-- 4. A bilingual Community Liaison who speaks a language used by a majority of non-fluent English-speaking CLNM members, and who is experienced with resources in a member's local community.
+- 4. A bilingual Community Liaison who proficiently speaks a language used by a majority of non-fluent English-speaking CLNM members, and who is experienced with resources in a member's local community.
 The community liaison works with an eligible recipient's care coordinator in appropriately connecting and engaging the member with needed community services, resources, and providers, including IHS and Tribal programs. - 5.
 Certified Peer Support Workers (CPSW) hold a certification from the New Mexico Credentialing Board for Behavioral Health Professionals as a Certified Peer Support Workers.
 CPSW have lived experience and have successfully navigated his or her own behavioral health experiences and is willing to assist his or her peers in their recovery processes.
-CPSW provide a number of individual and family support services and can also be employed on a contract basis or full-time for other positions for which they are qualified.
-Following is contact information for entities that can help connect providers with peer and family support workers: New Mexico Credentialing Board for Behavioral

-Health Professionals (info@nmcbbhp.org); BHSD's Office of Peer Recovery and Engagement (opre.bhsd@state.nm.us).

-- 6. Family Peer Support Specialists (FPSS) are trained by CYFD's Behavioral Health Services Division and certified by New Mexico Credentialing Board for Behavioral Health Professionals as a certified family support worker.
-While FPSS provide support services to individuals and families and can be employed on a contract basis or full-time for other positions for which they are qualified.
-Following is contact information for entities that can help connect providers with family support specialists: CYFD Behavioral Health Services (cyfd.org/behavioral-health). - 6.
-A Supervisor who provides supervision and serves as a clinical review or resource for the care coordination staff, community liaison staff, health promotion coordinator and peer and family support staff.
-Supervisors are independently licensed behavioral health practitioner as described in 8.321.2 NMAC and have direct service experience in working with both adult and child populations.
-Physical health and psychiatric consultants must comply with their respective licensing boards' requirements for supervision. - 7.
+CPSW provide several individual and family support services and can also be employed on a contract basis or full-time for other positions for which they are qualified.
+Following is contact information for entities that can help connect providers with peer and family support workers: New Mexico Credentialing Board for Behavioral Health Professionals (info@nmcbbhp.org); BHSD's Office of Peer Recovery and Engagement (opre.bhsd@state.nm.us). - 6.
+Certified Family Peer Support Workers (CFPSW) are trained by CYFD's Behavioral Health Services Division and certified by New Mexico Credentialing Board for Behavioral Health Professionals as a certified family support worker.
+FPSS provide support services to individuals and families and can be employed on a contract basis or full-time for other positions for which they are qualified.
+Following is contact information for entities that can help connect providers with family support specialists: CYFD Behavioral Health Services (cyfd.org/behavioral-health). - 7.
+A Clinical Supervisor who provides supervision and serves as a clinical review or resource for the care coordination staff, community liaison staff, health promotion coordinator and peer and family support staff.
+Supervisors are independently licensed behavioral health practitioners as described in 8.321.2 NMAC and have direct service experience in working with both adult and child populations.
+Physical health and psychiatric consultants must comply with their respective licensing boards' requirements for supervision. - 8.
 A Physical Health Consultant who is a physician licensed to practice medicine (MD) or osteopathy (DO), a licensed certified nurse practitioner (CNP), or a licensed certified nurse specialist (CNS) as described in 8.310.3 NMAC.
-The consulting clinician will be available to the care team on a consulting basis related to member mental health or substance use conditions. - 8.
-A Psychiatric Consultant who is a physician (MD or DO) licensed by the Board of Medical Examiners or Board of Osteopathy and is board-eligible or board-certified in psychiatry as described in 8.321.2 NMAC.
-The consulting psychiatrist will be available to the care team on a consulting basis related to member mental health or substance use conditions. - 9.
-A Wraparound Facilitator in Health Homes providing High Fidelity Wraparound.
-Following an intensive 18-month training and coaching period, Facilitators must be certified by the New Mexico Credentialing Board for Behavioral Health Professionals.
-The following are essential job functions: strong communication skills to engage youth, children and families; planning skills to organize and guide team members to develop a plan of care; implementation skills to coordinate and allocate resources to implement identified interventions; and analytic skills to assess progress toward goals, assess the appropriateness of a shift into a transition phase and prepare a transition plan for ending formal services and making referrals to community-based resources.
+The consulting clinician will be available to the care team on a consulting basis related to member mental health or substance use conditions.
+Physical health consultants must comply with their licensing board's requirements for supervision.
+Either the consulting MD/PCP or the consulting psychiatrist must have the ability to consult with an addiction specialist or UNM's Project ECHO, which connects community providers with specialists at centers of excellence in real-time collaborative sessions.